 Edinburgh Visitor Survey: learn about our unique Edinburgh Visitor Survey resource – ongoing for over 10 years – providing robust insights on the tourism marketplace in Edinburgh.

-Glasgow Visitor Survey: learn how Glasgow City Marketing Bureau and their partners are benefitting from our Glasgow visitor insights.
+Glasgow Visitor Survey: learn how tourism businesses and tourism organisations can benefit from our Glasgow visitor insights.